mdn/stumptown-content/content/html/reference/elements/del/docs.md

 ## Overview

-`<del>` can be used when rendering change tracking or source code diffs, for example.
+The `<del>` element can be used when rendering change tracking or source code diffs, for example.
 The [`<ins>`](/en-US/docs/Web/HTML/Element/ins) element can be used for the opposite purpose: to indicate text that has been added to the document.